 Resources for consultants

-Austrade has created a range of resources for consultants, including a series of templates that consultants can choose to use as an alternative method of bulk data entry, and Austrade’s presentation from the most recent Continuing Professional Development days.
+Austrade has created a range of resources for consultants, including a series of templates that consultants can choose to use as an optional method of bulk data entry, and Austrade’s presentation from the most recent Continuing Professional Development days.

 Use of these templates is optional.